krasnoludkolo/ebet2/README.md

 Handle calculating users score in each league.

+* autoimport - not finished yet

+Importing data from external source

 ## Spring
 I try to avoid using spring 'magic'.
 Why?
 To find another way to build application then @Component and @Autowired.
 Currently I use spring to put together modules as beans but I believe I could use ratpack and jooq as well.